 The Grading Optimization program was introduced in the 2022 Civil 3D release within the Autodesk AEC Collections.
 It offers an alternate approach to grading solutions and is an external program designed to find several different grading scenarios based on a variety of input data.
 Once a preferred solution is found, it is imported into Civil 3D as a surface along with optional points and breaklines.

-The Grading Optimization programs requires a variety of input data, such as curbs, drain lines, ponds, etc. in order to search for grading solutions.
-These Grading Objects are accessible through tool palettes, as shown:
+The Grading Optimization program requires a variety of input data, such as curbs, drain lines, ponds, etc., in order to search for grading solutions.
+These Grading Objects are accessible through tool palettes, as shown below.

 Once a grading object is attached to an object, parameters need to be entered in the Grading Properties window, as shown below.

-In the Grading Object Tool Palette, hover over the Grading Object you want to manipulate and right-click.
-In the Right-click menu, select Properties, as shown on the left panel.
-In the Tool Properties dialog box, make the changes to the defaults as required, as shown on the right panel.
-If you need to change a toggle, you can do that by picking the down arrow to see the available choice and pick the desired one.
+In the Grading Object tool palette, hover over the grading object you want to manipulate and right-click.
+In the right-click menu, select Properties, as shown below on the left.
+In the Tool Properties dialog box, make the changes to the defaults as required, as shown on the right.
+If you need to change a toggle, you can do that by clicking the down arrow to see the available choices and picking the desired one.

 These values will be the default parameters when assigning new grading objects in Civil 3D.
 However, existing grading objects of that type will keep their existing parameter values.